Gangamaruthu/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-To predict whether the heart disease present or not
+To predict whether the heart disease accquire or not